Hussein-L-AlMadhachi/flutter_installer/README.md

 # flutter_installer
 An installer for the Flutter framework using Rhenium

-install Flutter with one command using Rhenium
+How to install:

-1. Install Rhenium from this [script](https://github.com/Hussein-L-AlMadhachi/Rhenium/releases/download/v0.2.1/install.sh)
+1. Install Rhenium by running this [script](https://github.com/Hussein-L-AlMadhachi/Rhenium/releases/download/v0.2.1/install.sh)

 2. Install Flutter with this command
 ``` sh